Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/sass-css-framework.md

 @include z-index( [GROUP] )
 ```

-The provided z index groups are as follows, in order of highest to lowest level:
+The provided z-index groups are as follows in order of highest to lowest level:
 ```
 - modal
 - overlay